 - Test out new engagement strategies like live social video

 Need some social inspo?
-Check out the winners from this year’s Shorty Awards for most effective and creative use of social media by nonprofits.
+Check out the winners of the Shorty Awards for most effective and creative use of social media by nonprofits.

 #3—Send more than one email